Jacksonville Criminal Defense Lawyer

-Lufrano Legal, P.A. is a law firm in Jacksonville Florida owned and operated by Matthew Ian Lufrano.
-An attorney Board-Certified in Criminal Trial Law.Best Criminal Defense Law Firm in Jacksonville, FL
+Lufrano Legal, P.A. is a criminal law firm in Jacksonville Florida owned and operated by Matthew Ian Lufrano.
+An attorney Board-Certified in Criminal Trial Law.Exceptional Criminal Law Firm in Jacksonville, FL

 There may be little in life as frightening and confusing as being arrested and prosecuted.
-In such an uncertain time, you need the help of experienced criminal defense attorney who is not only well-prepared to assist you but who also care about you.
+In such an uncertain time, you need the help of an experienced criminal law attorney who is not only well-prepared to assist you but who also cares about you.
 You need Lufrano Legal, P.A.

 24/7/365 Availability